mawngo/html-parser-js/README.md

 interface NumberSelector {
   selector: string | string[];
   number: true; // required
-  int?: boolean; // mode used to round value to int default?: number | null; // default value format?: "number" | string; // if format string passed then format number to that format (as string) roundMode?: "round" | "floor" | "ceil"; // mode used to round value to int
+  int?: boolean; // round value to int default?: number | null; // default value format?: "number" | string; // if format string passed then format number to that format (as string) roundMode?: "round" | "floor" | "ceil"; // mode used to round value to int